-Course Course Outcomes At the e At the end of this course, students will be able to: CO.1 Explain the phases of project life cycle with the roles and responsibilities of construction participants.
-Understand CO.2 Explain the basic concepts of construction planning and explain the different types of contracts.
-Understand CO.3 Calculate the project duration using different network techniques.
-Apply CO.4 Explain the quality and safety concerns in construction projects and compute the minimum project duration using time cost trade off.
-Apply CO.5 Compute the resources with different constraints and illustrate the resource levelling in construction projects.
-Apply
+Course Outcomes Cognitive At the end of this course, students will be able to: Level CO.1 Explain the phases of project life cycle with the roles and responsibilities of construction participants. d Understand CO.2 Explain the basic concepts of construction planning and explain the different types of contracts. ^e Understand CO.3 Calculate the project duration using different network techniques.
+Apply CO.4 Explain the quality and safety concerns in construction projects and compute the minimum project duration using time cost trade off. d Apply CO.5 Compute the resources with different constraints and illustrate the resource levelling in construction projects. e Apply